kevinjalbert/kevinjalbert.github.io/source/articles/2016-06-30-more-shell-history.md

 ---
 title: "More Shell History"

-teaser: |
-  Developers who use the terminal on a daily basis have a wealth of knowledge stored in their shell's history.
+description: "Developers who use the terminal on a daily basis have a wealth of knowledge stored in their shell's history.
 It is not uncommon to need a lengthy command you used a while back.
-Thankfully shells provide a built in history and the functionality to _reverse search_ through it via `ctrl-r`.
+Thankfully shells provide a built in history and the functionality to _reverse search_ through it via ctrl-r."

 tags:
 - shell